 Baseball addicts will enjoy Wescott Park, home to the Ripkin (as in Major League Baseball immortal Cal) Training Center, complete with batting cages as well as volleyball courts and adult fitness areas.
 You may also want to check out Park Circle Disc Golf Course, a free 19-hole disc golf course lined with beautiful live oaks.

 As for golf, but of the more traditional variety, The Golf Course at Wescott Plantation, located between North Charleston and neighboring Hanahan, is the Lowcountry’s only 27-hole facility.
 Its three nines — ranging from moderately challenging to championship — were designed by Michael Hurzdan, whose golf architecture resume also includes work on PGA Championship and U.S. Open venues.
 Wescott Plantation features a large clubhouse with pro shop and plenty of food and beverage service and spaces.

-For high-flying fun, head to Velocity Air Sports.
+For high-flying fun, head to Flight Adventure Park.
 The 40,000-square-foot activity center includes a trampoline park, bounce house inflatable playground, ninja warrior obstacle course, dodgeball stadium and arcade.

 Whether you're looking for semi-organized recreational activities or simply a quiet place to take a run through Lowcountry terrain, North Charleston has just what you need to work your body and soothe your mind.
 What more could you want out of a vacation?